Richard Feynman: Popular legacy

 Aspects of Feynman's life have been portrayed in various media.
 Feynman was portrayed by Matthew Broderick in the 1996 biopic Infinity.
 Actor Alan Alda commissioned playwright Peter Parnell to write a two-character play about a fictional day in the life of Feynman set two years before Feynman's death.
-The play, QED, premiered at the Mark Taper Forum in Los Angeles in 2001 and was later presented at the Vivian Beaumont Theater on Broadway, with both presentations starring Alda as Richard Feynman.
-Real Time Opera premiered its opera Feynman at the Norfolk (CT) Chamber Music Festival in June 2005.
+The play, QED, premiered at the Mark Taper Forum in Los Angeles in 2001 and was later presented at the Vivian Beaumont Theater on Broadway, with both productions starring Alda as Richard Feynman.
+Real Time Opera premiered its opera Feynman at the Norfolk (Connecticut) Chamber Music Festival in June 2005.
 In 2011, Feynman was the subject of a biographical graphic novel entitled simply Feynman, written by Jim Ottaviani and illustrated by Leland Myrick.
-In 2013, Feynman's role on the Rogers Commission was dramatised by the BBC in The Challenger (US title: The Challenger Disaster), with William Hurt playing Feynman.
+In 2013, Feynman's role on the Rogers Commission was dramatized by the BBC in The Challenger (US title: The Challenger Disaster), with William Hurt playing Feynman.
 In 2016, Oscar Isaac performed a public reading of Feynman's 1946 love letter to the late Arline.
-Jack Quaid is set to portray Feynman in Christopher Nolan's upcoming 2023 film Oppenheimer.
+In the 2023 American film Oppenheimer, directed by Christopher Nolan and based on American Prometheus, Feynman is portrayed by actor Jack Quaid.

-Feynman is commemorated in various ways.
-On May 4, 2005, the United States Postal Service issued the "American Scientists" commemorative set of four 37-cent self-adhesive stamps in several configurations.
+On May 4, 2005, the United States Postal Service issued the "American Scientists" commemorative set of four 37-cent stamps in several configurations.
 The scientists depicted were Richard Feynman, John von Neumann, Barbara McClintock, and Josiah Willard Gibbs.
-Feynman's stamp, sepia-toned, features a photograph of a 30-something Feynman and eight small Feynman diagrams.
+Feynman's stamp features a photograph of Feynman in his thirties and eight small Feynman diagrams.
 The stamps were designed by Victor Stabin under the artistic direction of Carl T. Herrman.
-The main building for the Computing Division at Fermilab is named the "Feynman Computing Center" in his honor.
+The main building for the Computing Division at Fermilab is named the "Feynman Computing Center" in his honor, as is the Richard P. Feynman Center for Innovation at the Los Alamos National Laboratory.
 Two photographs of Feynman were used in Apple Computer's "Think Different" advertising campaign, which launched in 1997.
-Sheldon Cooper, a fictional theoretical physicist from the television series The Big Bang Theory, is a Feynman fan who has emulated him on various occasions, once by playing the bongo drums.
+Sheldon Cooper, a fictional theoretical physicist from the television series The Big Bang Theory, was depicted as a Feynman fan, even emulating him by playing the bongo drums.
 On January 27, 2016, co-founder of Microsoft Bill Gates wrote an article describing Feynman's talents as a teacher ("The Best Teacher I Never Had"), which inspired Gates to create Project Tuva to place the videos of Feynman's Messenger Lectures, The Character of Physical Law, on a website for public viewing.
-In 2015 Gates made a video in response to Caltech's request for thoughts on Feynman for the 50th anniversary of Feynman's 1965 Nobel Prize, on why he thought Feynman was special.
-At CERN (the European Organization for Nuclear Research, home of the Large Hadron Collider), a street on the Meyrin site is named "Route Feynman".
+In 2015, Gates made a video in response to Caltech's request for thoughts on Feynman for the 50th anniversary of Feynman's 1965 Nobel Prize, on why he thought Feynman was special.